 - 6. Change the Secret Keys

-- 7. Change ALL Your Passwords to prevent WordPress getting hacked again
+- 7. Change ALL Your Passwords to prevent your website getting hacked again

 - Future Steps to Avoid Getting WordPress Hacked

-- Like video?
-Watch this WordPress hacked video from Sucuri
+- Prefer video?
+Watch this video from Sucuri

-- Final Words: how to fix your WordPress hacked website
+- Final Words: how to fix your hacked website

 - Bottom Line

-We’ll work up to some code work, but first, let’s take care of the basics of WordPress security issues.
+We’ll work up to some code work, but first, let’s take care of the basics of website security issues.
 Starting with:

 1. Preventing WordPress hacking starts with your workstation